Mike Lowell

-Michael Averett Lowell (born February 24, 1974) is a Puerto Rican former Major League Baseball third baseman.
-During a 13-year career, Lowell played for the New York Yankees (1998), Florida Marlins (1999-2005), and the Boston Red Sox (2006-2010).
+Michael Averett Lowell (born February 24, 1974) is a Puerto Rican former professional baseball third baseman.
+During a 13-year Major League Baseball (MLB) career, Lowell played for the New York Yankees (1998), Florida Marlins (1999-2005), and the Boston Red Sox (2006-2010).
 With the Red Sox, he was named MVP of the World Series.

-Personal life
+He also starred on the Marlins team that won the 2003 World Series, was a four-time MLB All-Star and won a Silver Slugger Award in 2003 and Gold Glove Award in 2005.

+Early life and amateur career

-Lowell was born in Puerto Rico to Carl and Beatriz Lowell on February 24, 1974.
+Lowell was born in Puerto Rico on February 24, 1974.
 His parents were born in Cuba, and are of Irish and Spanish ancestry.
 His family relocated to Miami, Florida, when Lowell was four years old.
 He has always identified himself as both Cuban and Puerto Rican.
 He attended elementary school at Epiphany Catholic School in South Miami, Florida.
 As a high school sophomore at Christopher Columbus High School, he was selected to the varsity baseball team but did not get playing time, so he transferred to Coral Gables Senior High School for his junior year.

 In 1992, Lowell graduated from Coral Gables Senior High School in Coral Gables, Florida, where he had a 4.0 GPA and was a star player on the baseball team.
-There, he met future wife Bertica, a member of the school's nationally recognized Gablettes dance team, of which she became coach years later.
-They have one daughter, Alexis Ileana Lowell, and one son named, Anthony.
-In 2006, Lowell's sister, Cecilia, married Carlos Curbelo, who was a United States Congressman from 2015 to 2019.
+There, he met future wife, a member of the school's nationally recognized Gablettes dance team, of which she became coach years later.

-Lowell's autobiography, Deep Drive: A Long Journey to Finding the Champion Within, was published on May 6, 2008.
-On February 19, 1999, Lowell was diagnosed with testicular cancer, causing him to miss nearly two months of the 1999 season while he underwent treatment for the disease.
-However, he later recovered and went on to play baseball professionally.
-The Lowell family currently resides in Pinecrest, Florida.

 Florida International University

-Lowell was awarded an athletic scholarship to attend Florida International University (FIU) to play college baseball for the FIU Panthers baseball team.
-In 1993 he played in the Valley Baseball League a collegiate summer baseball league in the Shenandoah Valley region of Virginia for the Waynesboro Generals.
+Lowell received an athletic scholarship to attend Florida International University (FIU) to play college baseball for the FIU Panthers.
+In 1993, he played in the Valley Baseball League, a collegiate summer baseball league in the Shenandoah Valley region of Virginia for the Waynesboro Generals.
 In the summer of 1994, he played for the Chatham A's in the Cape Cod Baseball League (CCBL).
-Lowell was a league all-star for Chatham, and was inducted into the CCBL Hall of Fame in 2011.
-Lowell graduated from FIU in 1997 with a Bachelor's Degree in Finance.
+Lowell was a league all-star for Chatham and was inducted into the CCBL Hall of Fame in 2011.
+Lowell graduated from FIU in 1997 with a bachelor's degree in finance.

-A three-time All Conference player with the Panthers, his uniform number 15 was retired.
-Lowell was drafted by the New York Yankees in the 1995 Major League Baseball draft, and eventually made his MLB debut with the New York Yankees during the 1998 season.
+A three-time All-Conference player with the Panthers, his uniform number 15 was retired.
+Lowell was drafted by the New York Yankees in the 1995 Major League Baseball draft and eventually made his MLB debut with the New York Yankees during the 1998 season.
 He was also converted to play as a third baseman, having been at shortstop and second base in college.